yuqiliao/DataCommunity/content/english/author/sifan-liu.md

 title: Sifan Liu
 ---

-Sifan Liu is a senior research analyst with the Metropolitan Policy Program at Brookings.
+Sifan Liu has extensive experience delivering data and analytics products for public and private clients.
+Previously she worked as a senior research analyst with the Metropolitan Policy Program at Brookings.
 Her research expertise includes regional policy on innovation, entrepreneurship ecosystem, and economic development.
+Sifan holds a Master of Public Policy degree with Georgetown University.